polakowo/datadocs/docs/deep-learning/normalization.md

 <img width=400 src="/datadocs/assets/ModelAccuracy.png"/>
 <center><a href="https://www.learnopencv.com/batch-normalization-in-deep-networks/" class="credit">Credit</a></center>

+#### Cons

+- BatchNorm is not good for small batch sizes.
+    - This problem can happen actually if all of those are the same values.
+- BatchNorm works well in most of the cases but it cannot be applied to online learning tasks.
+    - The problem is that the variance of one data point is infinite.
+- We can’t use BatchNorm with RNNs and small batches.

 #### Best practices

 - During training you have to consider a mini-batch at a time.
 This requirement of mini-batch training is for learning of two extra parameters for every dimension for every hidden layers along with the weights associated with the network.
-- Note that batch normalization occurs after each fully-connected layer, but before the activation function and dropout
+- Note that batch normalization occurs after each fully-connected layer, but before the activation function and dropout.
 - To get the normalization parameters, which will be used during inference, you can take average of parameters calculated from many equal size mini-batch training.
-Alternatively, during training, you can track the moving averages of normalization parameters
+Alternatively, during training, you can track the moving averages of normalization parameters.
+- If we use BatchNorm we don’t need bias because there is already a bias in BatchNorm.